The Phoenix (magazine): Layout and style

-Features in the magazine include a news column; detailed profiles ("Pillars of Society" and "The Young Bloods"); "Affairs of the Nation", which looks at political scandals; "Bog Cuttings" which consists of humorous and unusual events outside Dublin (often bizarre court cases), "Hush Hush" and "On the beat", which deals with security and intelligence matters; and a satirical section, "Craic and Codology".
-It also has an extensive financial column, "Moneybags".
+Features in the magazine included a news column; detailed profiles ("Pillars of Society" and "The Young Bloods"); "Affairs of the Nation", which looked at political scandals; "Bog Cuttings" which consisted of humorous and unusual events outside Dublin (often bizarre court cases), "Hush Hush" and "On the beat", which dealt with security and intelligence matters; and a satirical section, "Craic and Codology".
+It also had an extensive financial column, "Moneybags".

-Like Private Eye, the cover features a photo montage with a speech bubble, putting ironic or humorous comments into the mouths of the famous in response to topical events.
-Other features include an "Apology" section (where the magazine offers an ersatz apology for the failings or success of some person or event), "That Menu in Full", the use of ("That's enough of this. -Ed" type interjections) and their derivatives, and the Christmas Gift lists, where implausible gifts with ridiculous features are offered for sale.
+Like Private Eye, the cover featured a photo montage with a speech bubble, putting ironic or humorous comments into the mouths of the famous in response to topical events.
+Other features included an "Apology" section (where the magazine offered an ersatz apology for the failings or success of some person or event), "That Menu in Full", the use of ("That's enough of this. -Ed" type interjections) and their derivatives, and the Christmas Gift lists, where implausible gifts with ridiculous features were offered for sale.

-In contrast to Private Eye, the Phoenix is printed on magazine stock rather than newsprint, and uses colour, including photography, quite extensively.
+In contrast to Private Eye, the Phoenix was printed on magazine stock rather than newsprint, and used colour, including photography, quite extensively.